Slaveniya/common/README.md

-# github-actions
+# common
-Contains common github actions to be requesed in another repos
+Contains common utils, tool and code to be used in another repos